SAP/luigi/website/landingpage/README.md

 ## Blog entry creation

-Create a .md file in /blog with schema: `YYYY-MM-DD-page-slug.md`
+Create a .md file in the root folder /blog with schema: `YYYY-MM-DD-page-slug.md`.
+The .html pages in /website/landingpage are being created at build time.

 Front Matter data allows to set SEO title, description as well as author (can be single or list).
 Layout must be `blog`.
 Excerpt content for overview page is separated with `<!-- Excerpt -->`.